SPARCS-2023-StartUp-Hackathon-1/router/api-router/README.md

-# ROUTER - embedding api
+# ROUTER - main api

 ## How to serve